About this document

 If you are provided with personal financial product advice we may also issue you with a Statement of Advice (SoA).
 The SoA will contain:

 - the basis on which it is given;

 - information relating to fees, commissions and other benefits and any relationships, associations or interests that may influence the advice you receive.

-We are not required to issue you with a SoA where the personal financial product advice relates to certain deposit and non-cash payment products and travellers cheques provided we disclose certain information about remuneration and other benefits or interests which may influence the advice.
+We are not required to issue you with a SoA nor give you a product disclosure statement in relation to basic deposit products and certain non-cash payment products and travellers cheques provided we disclose certain information about the product and, in respect of personal financial product advice, remuneration and other benefits or interests which may influence the advice.

 Financial services and products we are authorised to provide

 NAB is authorised under its AFSL to provide the following financial services: